-Like all Florida statutes, the legislature attempted to cover every major issue that comes up between partnerships, but the law may not be fully comprehensive in nature.
+Like all Florida statutes, the legislature attempted to cover every major issue that comes up when setting up a partnership.

 Chapter 620 is broken down into several parts to make finding the correct information easier to find and follow.